BrkRaw/brkraw/docs/SPEC-Syntax.md

 Behavior:

-- Mapping rules apply automatically when a map file entry matches an output key.
+- Mapping rules apply automatically when a context map entry matches an output key.

-- `override: true` replaces existing values; otherwise values are filled only when missing (default: true).
+- `override: true` replaces existing values; set `override: false` to only fill missing values when the spec/transform already produced a value (default: true).

 - `when` supports exact match, `in`, `regex`, and `not` conditions.